miffyyyy/okc_hackathon_2023_fast_wallet_app_clip/README.md

 ### Interface and Acceptance Criteria:

-- The smart contract should be able to deploy on the OKChain network.
-- The smart contract should have a function to airdrop tokens to verified addresses.
-- The website should display a QR code that directs users to the App Clip.
 - The App should have a QR code scanner to read the QR code and extract the URL.
 - Upon scanning the QR code, the App should create a wallet for the user.
 - The App Clip should verify the user and provide a key to collect tokens.